solvimarm/cs612-assignment4/README.md

 ## Available Scripts

+#### If running for the first time:
+make sure you have npm installed on your device then run:

+### `npm install`

-In the project directory, you can run:
+Then in the project directory, you can run:

 ### `npm start`